HydroScript/HydroScript/.compiled/README.md

 The global flag is needed if you want to be able to use command line commands anywhere.

-Remove the `--global` flag if HydroScript should be installed as a dependency of your project
+Remove the `--global` flag if HydroScript should be installed as a dependency of your project.

+To install HydroScript as a development dependency (a.k.a dev dependency), run `npm install --save-dev hydroscript`.

 ## Usage